Career Advice for International Researchers

 For more information, follow the link: Make it in Germany

-The Federal Employment Agency, the largest provider of labour market services in Germany, offers International Placement Services for those who think about working in Germany.
+The Federal Employment Agency, the largest provider of labour market services in Germany, offers International Placement Services (Zentrale Auslands- und Fachvermittlung, ZAV) for those who think about working in Germany.
 The service assists in taking the correct decisions while preparing a future stay in Germany.
 The International Personnel Service offers comprehensive information on working and living in Germany and helps you find a job.

-For more information, follow the link: Gender Equality – Toolbox
+For more information, follow the link: Equality Policy

 Liaison offices of German universities

-Heidelberg University Association Ruprecht-Karls-Universität Heidelberg is one of the top-ranking locations in the world of international science and scholarship.
+Heidelberg University is one of the top-ranking locations in the world of international science and scholarship.
 In more than 620 years of higher learning and outstanding innovative research, Germany’s oldest university has become an international synonym for academic excellence.

 Heidelberg University Association in New York supports Heidelberg University’s strong transatlantic academic co-operations, student and faculty exchange as well as the close ties between Heidelberg and its Alumni in North America.

-The Technical University Munich (TUM) provides top-class facilities for cutting-edge research and unique study opportunities.
-Therefore, TUM San Francisco’s mission is to promote TUM’s educational, scientific and technological excellence in North America by organizing webinars, networking events and presentations on selected research and innovation themes.
+TUM’s North America office in San Francisco is one of six liaison offices in addition to Beijing, Brussels, Mumbai, Cairo and São Paulo.
+Its mission is to promote TUM’s educational, scientific and technological excellence in North America.
 The office serves as a hub to connect scientists, researchers, entrepreneurs and other stakeholders to facilitate research cooperation and knowledge exchange, and it helps to intensify exchange relationships.
-With its proximity to the entrepreneurial culture of the Silicon Valley and renowned universities, such as Berkeley or Stanford, it informs on developments in science, technology, and education.
-In addition, TUM San Francisco maintains the relationship between TUM and its alumni across North America.
+It also maintains the relationship between TUM and its alumni across North America.

 UAS7 is a strategic alliance of seven leading German Universities of Applied Sciences (UAS) committed to excellence in teaching and research and close cooperation with German businesses and industries.

-The UAS7 Liaison office in New York administers student and faculty exchange programs for UAS7 and North American students (including the UAS7 Study Program (SP),the UAS7 Internship Program (IP) and the Study and Internship Program (SIP)), and promotes Bachelor’s and Master’s degree as well as short-term (summer) programs to students in North America.
+The UAS7 Liaison Office in New York administers student and faculty exchange programs for UAS7 and North American students (including the UAS7 Study and Internship Program), and promotes Undergraduate and Graduate Programs as well as Summer and Winter Schools to students in North America.

-The University of Cologne founded in 1388, is a research university at highest level and one of the oldest and largest universities in Europe.
-The six faculties of UoC have developed internationally outstanding research profiles in a broad variety of fields.
+The University of Cologne, founded in 1388, is a research university at highest level and one of the oldest and largest universities in Europe.
+The six faculties of University of Cologne have developed internationally outstanding research profiles in a broad variety of fields.
 Its core mission is to create, preserve and disseminate knowledge, to provide a high level of education and to encourage and support top-level research embedded by a scientific environment of four Max-Planck-Institutes and two further research centers in Cologne.
 The New York office reports to the award-winning International Office and helps launch partnerships with North American universities.
-It organizes delegation visits and serves as a first point of contact for faculty and students in the United States and Canada who are interested in UoC.
-Finally, it implements the University of Cologne’s summer school in New York and reaches out to the University’s network of German and international alumni residing in the United States or Canada.
+It organizes delegation visits and serves as a first point of contact for faculty and students in the United States and Canada who are interested in the University of Cologne.
+Finally, it assists with the organisation of the University of Cologne’s summer school in New York and reaches out to the University’s network of German and international alumni residing in the United States or Canada.

 Networks and Associations